EOSIO/eosio.forum/README.md

 constexpr static uint32_t FREEZE_PERIOD_IN_SECONDS = 2; // NEVER MERGE LIKE THIS
 ```

-The `test.sh` script refuses to run if the string it not found in the file.
+The `test.sh` script refuses to run if the string is not found in the file.

 **Important** Be 100% sure to revert back the changes, you would not like to
 push a freeze period of 2 seconds in the repository!